 Since in every sequence of $\sqrt{\log^*n}$ tokens the algorithm inserts at least one position from $P$ to $Q$, it must be that there exists some position $q\in Q$ such that $q_i<q\le p<q_{i+1}$, which contradicts the fact that $q_i$ and $q_{i+1}$ are consecutive positions in $Q$.
 Hence, it must be that $S[q_i+\delta..q_{i+1}-1]$ is a periodic block with period length of at most $\tau'=\frac \tau{\sqrt{\log^*n}}$. \end{proof}

 Now, using Lemma~\ref{lem:better_determinsitc_periodic} the algorithm works as follows.
-First the algorithm compares $4\delta$ characters.
-If the algorithm finds a mismatch or a selected corresponding positions in $P$, the algorithm continue as in the non-periodic case.
+First, the algorithm compares $4\delta$ characters.
+If the algorithm finds a mismatch or a pair of selected corresponding positions in $P$, the algorithm continues as in the non-periodic case.
 Otherwise, due to Lemma~\ref{lem:center_blocks} it must be that